Arts & Adventure

 Enjoying the outdoors along the southern shores of Lake Michigan is as easy as a mid-summers breeze.
 Boating, sailing, fishing and swimming are just some of the activities you can enjoy on South Shore beaches.
 For the more adventurous, you can dive right in to Great Lakes maritime history.
 Lake Michigan is the final home of more shipwrecks than all other Great Lakes combined!
 The southern end of Lake Michigan was recently named by Scuba Diving Magazine as one of the top 10 destinations for scuba diving in the United States.

 Interested in a little Las Vegas style gaming?
-See what lady luck has in store by visiting your choice of our five lakefront casinos.
-Horseshoe in Hammond is the closest casino to Chicago, followed by the newly renovated Ameristar Casino and Hotel in East Chicago, Majestic Star Casinos and Hotel and Blue Chip Casino and Hotel in Michigan City.
+See what lady luck has in store by visiting your choice of our four casinos.
+Horseshoe in Hammond is the closest casino to Chicago, followed by Ameristar Casino and Hotel in East Chicago, Hard Rock Casino in Gary and Blue Chip Casino and Hotel in Michigan City.
 Hundreds of games, thousands of slot machines, live entertainment, gourmet steakhouses and expansive buffets are just some of the excitement that can be found on these lakefront casinos.